Mac transition to Apple silicon: 2020

 Apple announced its plans to shift the Macintosh platform to Apple silicon at WWDC in June 2020.
-The entire transition of the Macintosh product line was expected to take "about two years", with the first ARM-based Macs released by the end of 2020.
-Similar language was used during Apple's 2005–2006 transition to Intel, which took only a year to complete.
+The entire transition process of the Macintosh product line was expected to take "about two years", with the first ARM-based Macs released by the end of 2020.
+A similar process was used during Apple's 2005–2006 transition to Intel, which took only a year to complete.

 All Apple apps included with macOS Big Sur are compatible with x86-64 and ARM architectures.
 Many third-party apps are similarly being made dual-platform, including prominent software packages such as Adobe Photoshop and Microsoft Word.

 To enable x86-native software to run on new ARM-based Macs, Apple embedded Rosetta 2 dynamic binary translation software in Big Sur.
 Universal binary 2 enabled application developers to support both x86-64 and ARM64.

 To enable developers to create software for ARM-based Macs before they went on sale, Apple introduced the Universal App Quick Start Program, which allowed developers to pay $500 to rent a Developer Transition Kit (DTK), a computer built around the A12Z chip originally used in the iPad Pro (4th generation) and housed in a Mac Mini case.

-The "two-year transition" from Intel to Apple silicon Mac began on November 10, 2020 when Apple unveiled the Apple M1, the first system on a chip based on the ARM architecture to be used in Macs, along with the updated models of the Mac Mini, MacBook Air and 13-inch MacBook Pro which is based on them.
+The "two-year transition" from Intel to Apple silicon process began on November 10, 2020, when Apple unveiled the Apple M1, the first system on a chip based on the ARM architecture, were to be used in Macs, along with the updated models of the Mac Mini, MacBook Air and 13-inch MacBook Pro based on them.

 2021

 In April 2021, Apple released the redesigned 24-inch iMac based on the M1 to replace the 21.5-inch Intel model.

 In October 2021, Apple announced the M1 Pro and M1 Max, and the updated 14-inch and 16-inch MacBook Pro models based on them.
-The M1 Pro and M1 Max use an integrated Apple-designed GPU, replacing the integrated and discrete GPUs supplied by Intel and AMD; the MacBook Pro models based on them lack support for external GPUs.
+The M1 Pro and M1 Max would use an integrated Apple-designed GPU, replacing the integrated and discrete GPUs supplied by Intel and AMD; the MacBook Pro models based on them lack support for external GPUs.
 Apple discontinued all of their Intel-based laptops following the announcement.